OpenPrograms/Fingercomp-Programs/README.md

 # Fingercomp's programs
-This is a place where brilliant ideas become the programs.
+This is a place where hopefully brilliant ideas become the programs.

 ## Programs
-*(go to programs' directories and see their READMEs for more info)*
+*(open programs' directories and see their READMEs for more info)*
 * `nn`
-  * Nanomachines controlling program.
+  * Nanomachines control program.
 * `gist`
   * Gist downloader and uploader.
 * `game-of-life`